6 Ways to Live by Your Organization’s Core Values

 1. Define What Your Values Look Like in Action

-Sometimes values seem too aspirational; or worse, like corporate fluff.
-Nevertheless, substance can be distilled from them.
+Sometimes values seem too aspirational; or worse, just corporate jargon.

-Identify specific behaviours and tie them to each core value.
+Identify specific behaviors and tie them to each core value to make them more clear.
 In doing so, you give your team guidance.
 Your values become their North Star, directing their day-to-day decisions to best reflect your company.
 This method can be especially helpful in organizations of remote workers, who have less supervision or guidance readily available.

-Let's break down some behaviours that could be tied to particular values, including Integrity – the most popular value in US companies, according to a recent MIT Study.
+Let's break down some behaviors that could be tied to particular values, including Integrity – the most popular value in US companies, according to a recent MIT Study.

 company core values chart

-Try this: Take some time at your next management meeting to define critical behaviours for each one of your core values.
-If you can't, chances are your employees can't either, and it might be time to revisit your values.
+Action Step: Take time during your next management meeting to define critical behaviors for each core value.
+If you struggle to do so, it may be time to revisit and refine your values.

 2. Communicate Values Consistently and Often

-For your values to help drive the culture and performance you’d like to see, your employees need to know them.
+To ensure your values drive the desired culture and performance, your employees need to know them.
 Organizational values are often buried in employee manuals or deep in the corporate intranet.
 It’s likely that many of your employees don’t even know your values.
-No wonder only 27% of employees believe in their core values, according to Gallup.

 Transparency